Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Summary

 \section{Summary}

-In high-energy collisions, the transverse momentum spectra of produced particles provide crucial information regarding the particle production mechanisms as well as thermodynamic properties of the system at freeze-out.
-We have analyzed the \pT~spectra of charged particles and identified pions produced in Au--Au collisions at eight energies at RHIC and Pb--Pb collisions at two energies at LHC using a function corresponding to non-extensive Tsallis statistics.
-The Tsallis function fits all the spectra very well for a wide range in \pT, with fit parameters, $q$, which is the entropy index measuring the degree of non-additivity of the entropy of the system, temperature, $T$, and a normalization parameter $V$ which is proportional to the volume of the system.
+In high-energy collisions, the transverse momentum spectra of produced particles provide useful information regarding the particle production mechanisms as well as freeze-out conditions of the system.
+We have analyzed the \pT~spectra of identified and all charged particles produced in Au--Au collisions at eight energies at RHIC and Pb--Pb collisions at two energies at LHC using a the non-extensive Tsallis statistics.
+The Tsallis function is found to be successful to fit a wide range in \pT, with fit parameters, $q$, which is the entropy index measuring the degree of non-additivity of the entropy of the system, effective temperature, $T$, and a normalization parameter $V$ which is proportional to the volume of the system.

-For each centrality and collision energy, we have extracted $q$, and $T$.
-With the increase of collision energy, $q$ systematically increases and $T$ decreases.
-The centrality dependence of $q$ turns out to be dependent on the collision energy.
-For collision energies below \sNN~=~27~GeV, $q$ increases from most peripheral collisions to up to a value of $N_{\rm part }\geq 80$ beyond which it remains constant.
-At higher collision energies, $q$ decreases from peripheral to central collisions.
+For each collision centrality, with the increasing of the collision energy, $q$ systematically increases and $T$ decreases.
+In the centrality dependency study we found that $q$ is almost constant with an increasing trend for peripheral collisions in LHC energy.
 The values of $T$ increase from peripheral to central collisions.
 The parameter, $V$, increases monotonically with centrality and collision energy.
-A dependence of the parameters, $q, T$, on the fitting range in \pT~has been observed, which also depends on the collision energy.
-This has been understood as different physics processes dominate different \pT~domains.
+Dependence of the parameters, $q, T$, on the fitting range in \pT~has been observed, which also depends on the collision energy.
+For central collisions the fit parameters are found to have a strong dependence on the fitting ranges of $p_{\rm T}$, however, for peripheral collisions there is a minor dependency on $p_{\rm T}$.
+At mid-\pT~range, the Tsallis parameters are found to be constant within the uncertainty.
+At low \pT~ranges, the particle production is dominated by soft processes, whereas at mid \pT~ranges, pQCD processes will have a larger effect.
+So, this observation may be interpreted as the effect of different physics processes dominating different \pT~domains, which also depend on centrality.
+The profile plot of $T$ {\it vs.} $q$ with the uncertainties ellipses shows an anti-correlation of the Tsallis parameters.